A new police beat in China: Smog

-(CNN)Officials in Beijing's take steps towards tackling the city's long standing smog problem with the creation of an environmental police force, according to state media.
+(CNN)Officials in Beijing are taking steps toward tackling the city's long-standing smog problem with the creation of an environmental police force, according to state media.

 Spearheaded by Beijing's acting mayor Mayor Cai Qi, the political crackdown on burning fossil fuels comes amid a flurry of concern over the country's choking air pollution.